 Shaunna Russell paints realistic animals.
 In her style she uses nontraditional, vibrant pigments!
-She is also a good teacher, which makes her Live Demo a real treat.
+She is also a good teacher, which makes her FREE Live Demo a real treat.
 Following her example, I painted the hawk picture that she shares in her demonstration.

 Before I began, I spent some time pondering what I would do because my watercolour palette is extremely limited.
 My colours aren't the bright ones that would make the desired effect for this painting.